hayeong-lee/objectDetection/README.md

 # Object Detection :sunglasses:

 ## what is YOLOv5?
- - YOLOv5 🚀 is a family of compound-scaled object detection models trained on the COCO dataset, and includes simple functionality for Test Time Augmentation (TTA), model ensembling, hyperparameter evolution, and export to ONNX, CoreML and TFLite.
+ - YOLOv5 🚀 is a family of compound-scaled object detection models trained on the COCO dataset, <br>
+ and includes simple functionality for Test Time Augmentation (TTA), model ensembling, hyperparameter evolution, and export to ONNX, CoreML and TFLite.

  ## PASCAL VOC dataset